tsnorri/panvc3/README.md

 ## Installing

 Binaries for Linux on x86-64 are available on [Anaconda](https://anaconda.org).
-PanVC 3 may be installed with `conda install -c tsnorri panvc3=3f8e5a158d7a92aeddf87db67af873f32d98813e`.
+PanVC 3 may be installed with `conda install -c tsnorri -c conda-forge panvc3=v1.0`.

 ## Building